Highlander School of Golf

 Swing Tension:

-Ensure your shoulders, arms and hands are relaxed at the top of the swing.
+Ensure your shoulders, arms, and hands are relaxed at the top of the swing, which is essential in understanding golf swing fundamentals.

-Begins with a subtle weight shift from the instep of the trail ankle to the ball of lead foot.
+It begins with a subtle weight shift from the instep of the trail ankle to the ball of the lead foot.

-Followed by the lower body turn, not the hands or arms.
+This is followed by the lower body turn, which should focus on the hips rather than the hands or arms.

-Rotate the hip focusing on trail side turn Critical for generating power and balance
+Rotate the hip, emphasizing the trail side turn, which is critical for generating power and balance in your golf instruction for beginners.

 Golf Fundamental 7 for beginners - Downswing